coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-stack.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

-# Run a BigchainDB network
+# Run a corechaindb network

 **NOT for Production Use**

-You can use the following instructions to deploy a single or multi node BigchainDB network for dev/test using the extensible `stack` script(s).
+You can use the following instructions to deploy a single or multi node corechaindb network for dev/test using the extensible `stack` script(s).

 Currently, this workflow is only supported for the following Operating systems:
 - Ubuntu >= 16.04